28 min read

 Building a B2B AI + Data Privacy startup that’s used by the US Department of Homeland Security

-(1) Ideation and Validation
+Ideation and Validation

 The idea for me actually came from my Ph.D.
 My last project involved ethically hacking the Ethereum blockchain, where I managed to reverse-engineer how user wallets are created.
 In blockchain systems, instead of a password, you have a private key.
 I was able to reverse-engineer Ethereum's wallet-generation framework and gained access to 670 user wallets.
 This allowed me to access those wallets and take funds out without anyone even noticing (of course I never did that and reported my findings together with defensive measures in my Ph.D. thesis).

-At that time, deepFakes were making waves, with people substituting faces with celebrities like Tom Cruise in humorous clips on YouTube.
+This experience made me realize that when we generalize the concept of using encryption for data sharing, there must be better alternatives.
+At that time, DeepFakes were also making waves, with people substituting faces with celebrities like Tom Cruise in humorous clips on YouTube.
 DeepFakes are essentially a kind of synthetic data generation that uses real data (e.g., celebrity face images) to generate synthetic media, such as altered videos or images, that appear to be real.
-Our idea was to use this same kind of technology, but instead apply it to tabular data to solve a real business problem.
+Our idea was to use this same kind of technology, but instead apply it to tabular data to solve a real business problem: using data with compromising privacy.

 We conducted market research by identifying a significant opportunity stemming from the General Data Protection Regulation (GDPR) in Europe, which was enacted in May 2018.
 The GDPR affected over 28 million businesses globally, creating a huge market for privacy tech solutions.
 While this statistic validated the market size, it didn’t directly guide our product development.